MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/latam-mex-scope.md

 # required metadata

 title: Scope of Mexican localization
-description: This topic describes the strategy and scope for tax, finance, and accounting laws and regulations in Mexico that have been implemented as Microsoft Dynamics 365 Finance.
+description: This topic describes the strategy and scope for tax, finance, and accounting laws and regulations in Mexico.
 author: sndray
 manager: AnnBe
 ms.date: 04/11/2018